vladimirlogachev/exchange-order-matcher/README.md

 - There is a `UnexpectedInternalError` variant in the `UnexpectedInternalError` ADT.
 It corresponds to errors that must never happen as long as the input data is correctly parsed (which it is expected to be).
   - Currently, such error variant doesn't specific error message, because there's nothing to explain to the user.
   - In real-world scenario, such error could contain technical details for the developers.
 However, the decision is to leave it outside of the scope of this task.
+- Loading initial balances into the `ExchangeState` is considered a part of the `FileApi`, because it is a simplified file-based way to set the balances.
+  - In a real-world scenario, we would prefer the core to work with the deposit and withdrawal operations instead of allowing the client code to simply set the balance.

 ### Known Invariants